In Vitro and In Vivo ADME Services

 - CYP450 induction

-We are routinely utilizing the strengths of bioanalysis, LC/MS/MS, and NMR for metabolite identification studies.
+We utilize LC-MS/MS and NMR for metabolite identification studies.
 The goal is to define metabolic pathways for new drug candidates.
-The studies are often performed in conjunction with mass balance excretion studies, using plasma, urine, or bile samples from mice, rats, dogs, monkeys, or humans.
-Metabolite identification studies can also be performed in vitro using liver microsomes, hepatocytes, or other preparations from humans or animal species.
+Studies are often performed in conjunction with mass balance excretion studies, using plasma, urine, or bile samples from mice, rats, dogs, monkeys, or humans.
+Metabolite identification studies can also be performed in vitro, using liver microsomes, hepatocytes, or other preparations from humans or animal species.

 Pharmacokinetics & Toxicokinetics